amu-cai/geval/README.md

     compiler at the preprocessing stage.
 In this case, you can re-run configure with the verbosity flag -v3 to see the error messages.

-it means that you need to install lzma library on your operating system.
-The same might go for pkg-config.
+it means that you need to install `lzma` library on your operating system.
+The same might go for `pkg-config`.
 On macOS (it's more likely to happen on macOS, as these packages are usually installed out of the box on Linux), you need to run:

     brew install xz
     brew install pkg-config

-In case the lzma package is not installed on your Linux, you need to run (assuming Debian/Ubuntu):
+In case the `lzma` package is not installed on your Linux, you need to run (assuming Debian/Ubuntu):

     sudo apt-get install pkg-config liblzma-dev libpq-dev libpcre3-dev

+For some Linux distributions, installation of the following packages might be required as well:

+    apt-get install pkg-config              # in case of missing "pkg-config" in error log (most probably while building pcre-light) apt-get install libcairo2-dev           # in case of failure while building cairo apt-get install libbz2-dev              # in case of failure while building bz2

 ### Plan B — just download the GEval binary